-Figure 4 Variations of total dipole moment of the system (fcc (111), S-H potential).
+Fig. 4 Variations of total dipole moment of the system (fcc (111), S-H potential).

-The spreading of the water droplet is measured in Fig. 5 as the area of water-platinum interface.
-Except for the initial 100 ps when the velocity-scaling temperature control was done, this change of the interface area was proportional to the one-third power of time at early stage and later to the one-fifth power of time.
-The broken curves and dotted curve are fit curves with $A \propto t^{1/3}$ and $A \propto t^{1/5}$, respectively.
-Inspired by the direct ellipsometric measurements of monolayer and terraced liquid film [12], spreading of liquid on completely wet surface has been studied extensively in this decade.
-Even though the experimentally assigned spreading rate was $A \propto t$, initial molecular dynamics simulations using the Lennard-Jones potential resulted in contradictory relations, $A \propto \log(t)$ [13] or $A \propto t^2$ [14], depending on the volatility or the surface conditions.
-More recent large-scale molecular dynamics simulations could predict the correct spreading rate; $A \propto t$ and extensive efforts of the modeling were being performed [15].
-The much slower spreading rate of water on the platinum surface compared with the case of simple molecules is probably because of the large energy barrier of the contact line movement due to the commensuration of water layer to the platinum crystal.
+The spreading of the water droplet is measured in Figure 5 as the area of water-platinum interface.
+Except for the initial 100 ps when the velocity-scaling temperature control was done, this change of the interface area was proportional to the one-third power of time.
+Here, the deviation from the straight line is observed at the end of simulation, when the equilibrium condition is approached.
+The broken lines are fit lines with $A \propto t^{1/3}$, or $R \propto t^{1/6}$ with the nominal radius of the first layer.
+Inspired by the direct ellipsometric measurements of monolayer and terraced liquid film (Heslot et al., 1990), spreading of liquid on completely wet surface has been studied extensively in this decade.
+Even though the experimentally assigned spreading rate was $A \propto t$, initial molecular dynamics simulations using Lennard-Jones potential resulted in contradictory relations, $A \propto \log(t)$ (Young et al., 1992) or $A \propto t^2$ (Nieminen et al., 1992), depending on the volatility or the surface conditions.
+More recent large-scale molecular dynamics simulations could predict the correct spreading rate; $A \propto t$ and extensive efforts of the modeling were being performed (Voué and Coninck, 2000).
+The much slower spreading rate of water on the platinum surface compared with the case of simple molecules is probably because of the large friction of the contact line movement due to the commensuration of water layer to the platinum crystal.